IoT Security Technologies

 • Secure Configuration Practices: Ensure that all IoT devices are configured securely to prevent vulnerabilities that could undermine TLS encryption, such as weak default passwords or open ports.

 Robust encryption protocols like TLS are essential for safeguarding the communication channels between IoT devices and backend servers.
-By encrypting data, authenticating parties, and ensuring data integrity, TLS minimizes the risk of unauthorized access and data breaches.
-However, effective TLS implementation should be complemented with continuous monitoring, updates, and a layered security approach to maximize protection in an increasingly interconnected world.
+By encrypting data, authenticating parties, and ensuring data integrity, TLS minimises the risk of unauthorised access and data breaches.
+However, effective TLS implementation should complement continuous monitoring, updates, and a layered security approach to maximise protection in an increasingly interconnected world.

 SIEM Systems Technologies for Integrated IoT Security